 In order for the stones to better withstand the load of the whole wall pressing on them, they are placed in accordance with the so-called rules of stone masonry.
 The stones are placed in such a way to ensure the surface area of each individual stone makes as much contact as possible with all other stones.

 In Cyprus, so-called “dry stone masonry” — a method of construction in which an adhesive solution is not used — is very popular.
 The stability of constructions made from large stones is ensured by rigorous selection (and adjustment) of the interlocking stones.
 In fact, since ancient times, such structures have been regarded for their high levels of seismic stability… Samples of these aseismic designs can be found in the countryside, in human settlements and in historical urban regions.
-It is worth noting that such buildings, in the regions of the area referred to as Northern Cyprus, have by and large disappeared; however, in the countryside and the “old cities” of The Republic of Cyprus, they have been preserved rather well.
+It is worth noting that such buildings, in the regions of the area known as the part of Cyprus occupied by Turkey, have by and large disappeared; however, in the countryside and the “old cities” of The Republic of Cyprus, they have been preserved rather well.

 In the present day, these constructs can be seen predominantly in the mountainous regions of Pitsili, the valleys of Solea and Marathassa, and also in the hilly regions of the vineyard villages around Limassol and at Cape Akamas.
 They can also be discovered, albeit rarely, on the Mesaoria flat plains, in the villages of Larnaca district and on the coast: here it is possible to observe house terraces, paths, the walls of outbuildings and workshops, the terrace walls of vineyards and so on.